 The course addresses in-depth the accounting for financial instruments and by financial institutions under IFRS as well as related conceptual issues currently discussed by standard setters and bank regulators.
 It covers the definition of financial instruments, their classification, initial and subsequent measurement, impairment, derecognition, as well as their accounting in the context of hedging transactions.
-We also discuss relevant notes disclosures in banks' financial statements and links to capital regulation.
+We also discuss relevant notes disclosures in example banks' financial statements and links to capital regulation.

-The course aims at developing the skills to undertand, apply, analyze and critically evaluate accounting standards in the complex field of accounting for financial instruments and financial institutions.
+The course aims at developing the skills to understand, apply, analyze and critically evaluate accounting standards in the complex field of accounting for financial instruments and financial institutions.
 Students will get an in-depth understanding of the current IFRS accounting rules, in particular the comprehensive IFRS 9, and understand the underlying conceptual discussions surrounding their development.
+Overall, students will gain a deep and profound understanding of these advanced topics of financial accounting.